-AMR is operated by professionals with a deep understanding of and experience in the Afghan media and marketing sectors.
-We understand the local market and how to collect data that is directly relevant to our clients’ marketing strategies.
+Local Expertise: AMR is operated by professionals with years of experience in the Afghan media and marketing sector.

-AMR has already broken new ground in Afghanistan by introducing audio recognition technology to monitor our clients’ ad placements.
-We expect more breakthroughs in the years to come by using online, phone-based, and smartphone applications to push forward the market research field in the country.
+High-Tech Solutions: AMR has already broken new ground in Afghanistan by introducing audio recognition technology to monitor our clients’ ad placements, along with embracing the use of tablets to collect GPS and time-stamped survey results.

 David has worked in and around the Afghan media sector since January 2013, serving as the Media Relations Manager at the American University of Afghanistan, as well as in senior management positions at GroupOne Media.
 Prior to living in Afghanistan, David was based in Jordan working as an English copywriter for two of the most prominent agencies in marketing and public relations in the Middle East, Mindshare MENA and Asda’a Burson-Marsteller, respectively.
 David graduated with Honors from Emory University with a BA in Middle East and South Asian Studies and studied visual media production at the University of YouTube (i.e. no formal training).